 FMR recruits volunteers who preferably live in the Rice Creek watershed to fill spots as SHEP volunteers when needed.
-In 2021, FMR recruited five new volunteers, including two family members of previous volunteers, and two Rice Creek watershed residents.
+In 2022, FMR recruited nine new volunteers, including four Rice Creek watershed residents.

-Twenty-eight volunteers participated in SHEP in 2021.
+Twenty-nine volunteers participated in SHEP in 2022.
 Volunteers were divided into three teams to monitor the nine sites.
 Each team was led by team leaders, who are an integral part of SHEP and were selected by project staff.
 Team leaders received a small stipend (unless they had matching funds requirement associated with their volunteer time) and were responsible for managing monitoring activities and communication within their team.